-Barriers to software engineering careers have also been eliminated through better and cheaper tooling as well as innovative education programs.
-Today, many of the most important software development tools are widely available for free.19 More advanced software frameworks and programming languages as well as cloud computing have lowered the cost and skill required for building useful software.20 At the same time, education entrepreneurs have launched dozens of in-person and online software "boot camps," which can turn a novice coder into a competent, employable one in a matter of months.21 Some of these programs, like Lambda School, don't even require upfront tuition fees, but rather will take a percentage of their students' future earnings through an instrument known as an "income share agreement,"22 lowering the immediate financial burden for education in this sector.
+have launched dozens of in-person and online software "boot camps," which can turn a novice coder into a competent, employable one in a matter of months.20 Some of these programs, like Lambda School, don't even require upfront tuition fees, but rather will take a percentage of their students' future earnings through an instrument known as an "income share agreement,"21 lowering the immediate financial burden for education in this sector.

 During the same time though, chip engineering has moved in the opposite direction.
 As chip nodes have shrunk ever closer to the limits of physics, the skill and cost of equipment required to do pathbreaking work in the field has gone up exponentially.
-Whereas in the 1960s and 1970s, a student could tinker with state-of-the-art computers in college research laboratories, today, extreme ultraviolet lithography equipment from suppliers like ASML can run more than \$120 million per machine, putting this technology out of range of even the most well-endowed university.23
+Whereas in the 1960s and 1970s, a student could tinker with stateof-the-art computers in college research laboratories, today, extreme ultraviolet lithography equipment from suppliers like ASML can run more than \$120 million per machine, putting this technology out of range of even the most well-endowed university.22

-While RISC-V and OpenRAN are increasingly popular open-source ecosystems in hardware, the reality is that the vast majority of chip design tools like electronic design automation packages (EDA) are closed-source and extraordinarily expensive (although EDA companies often provide cheaper educational licenses to students while in school).24 Licenses for mid-range software to be productive in the field can easily total tens of thousands of dollars per year per user, with pricing that is completely opaque.
-In fact, concerns about pricing are so high that DARPA initiated a \$1.5 billion program in 2017, called the Electronics Resurgence Initiative, designed to incubate cheaper and more competitive chip design software.25 In short, there remains no easy way for aspiring chip designers to get in the field without deep and upfront resources at their disposal.
+RISC-V While and OpenRAN are increasingly popular open-source ecosystems in hardware, the reality is that the vast majority of chip design tools like electronic design automation packages (EDA) are closed-source and extraordinarily expensive (although EDA companies often provide cheaper educational licenses to students while in school).23 Licenses for mid-range software to be productive in the field can easily total tens of thousands of dollars per year per user, with pricing that is completely opaque.
+In fact, concerns about pricing are so high that DARPA initiated a \$1.5 billion program in 2017, called the Electronics Resurgence Initiative, designed to incubate cheaper and more competitive chip design software.24 In short, there remains no easy way for aspiring chip designers to get in the field without deep and upfront resources at their disposal.